In twist, Obama emissions plan satisfies industry, worries greens

 "The ICAO standard won't deliver substantial reductions because they are setting a standard that 90-95 percent of aircraft already meet," she said, adding that planes tend to stay in service for 20 to 30 years.

-The burden for meeting those lower emissions standards will fall to aircraft and engine manufacturers such as Boeing Co, Airbus Group SE, Pratt & Whitney and Rolls Royce [RROYC.UL]
+The burden for meeting those lower emissions standards will fall to aircraft and engine manufacturers such as Boeing Co , Airbus Group SE, Pratt & Whitney and Rolls Royce

 But some experts want the new standards to apply to any plane delivered to carriers after 2020, rather than simply for newly designed aircraft.